brigaldies/cashflow/README.md

 ## Visualization

 1. From your browser, connect to Kibana at [http://localhost:5601](http://localhost:5601).
-2. To to Management, and import the saved Kibana objects (Index patterns, filters, visualizations, and dashboards) from the file kibana_saved_objects_export.json in the project's root directory.
+2. Go to Management, and import the saved Kibana objects (Index patterns, filters, visualizations, and dashboards) from the file kibana_saved_objects_export.json in the project's root directory.

 # TODO